AV-Text/AVX/README.md

 ### Implementation Status

-Most of the green boxes, in the diagram, are in active development.
+Most of the green boxes, in the diagram, are being actively developed.
 Planned completion dates are identified above.
 Any box with a checkmark is already complete.
 Work will commence on the dark-gray boxes some time after AV-Bible is updated in the Microsoft Store.
 It's helpful to have this pic as a roadmap.
 As you can see, AVX-Framework is a core dependency for all apps.

 All source-code for the green boxes can be found [in this repo](https://github.com/AV-Text/AVX).
 Source-code for the blue boxes can be found in my [companion repos](https://github.com/kwonus) at https://github.com/kwonus.